Canon G9 X vs Sony A6000

 It is notable that the A6000 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The G9X does not feature such an accessory-socket.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon G9 X or the Sony A6000 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon PowerShot G9 X: